 It sits now as it originally did, anchoring Central Park and providing a pleasant oasis of sight and sound.

-The Vasbinder Fountain is certainly a Mansfield landmark of the first order.
+The Vasbinder Fountain is a Mansfield landmark of the first order.
 Dedicated on July 4, 1881, it was removed in the late 1950s during the creation of the then-controversial Park Avenue cut-through, and after storage and a temporary placement at Malabar Farm, it was returned to Central Park in 1979.
+The move took place after community outcry following announced plans to move the fountain to a neighborhood revitalization program in Springfield, Ohio.

 The land value component of that figure was in large part family real estate acquired in the 1820s in the Possum Run area.